 Dr. Orrin Ware, Assistant Professor at the University of North Carolina at Chapel Hill School of Social Work, co-presented with iRT’s Research Scientists to help facilitate the highly engaging discussions with session participants about substance misuse.

 iRT is committed to using its research, developments, and expertise to change the lives of teens and young adults.
 Prevention Central, a division of iRT, provides products and services to address and solve various real-world problems facing youth, families, communities, and organizations.
-Browse preventioncentral.net for substance abuse, sexual health, social-emotional learning, and research resources iRT has developed to help support youth and young adults.
+Browse preventioncentral.net for substance misuse, sexual health, social-emotional learning, and research resources iRT has developed to help support youth and young adults.